valavan007/community/tutorials/implementing-different-types-of-loadbalancers-in-GKE/index.md

 2. In your shell, run the following commands to set the configuration context for `gcloud`:
 ```
 export PROJECT=$(gcloud info --format='value(config.project)')
 export ZONE=us-central1-f
 gcloud config set compute/zone [ZONE_NAME]
 ```
 ### Creating a Test GKE Cluster

 * Open Cloudshell to create a GKE Cluster
 ```
 gcloud beta container clusters create hellow --release-channel=rapid --enable-ip-alias --network=default
 ```
 Note: Internal HTTPS LB is currently in Beta and is supported on Rapid Release GKE versions

 ### Sample Application
 The sample application that is shown here consists of a simple Deployment that deploys a HelloWorld page  and exposes the service on port 8080.
-This application is accessilbe only inside the cluster.
+This application is not accessible outside the cluster.

 ```
 apiVersion: apps/v1